-Planned Intervention(s) Investment (\$) Grade Levels Served Student Groups Detailed Description of Planned Intervention Tailored/Indivi dualized Acceleration 46,034 □ Primar y ☑ Elemen tary □ Middle School □ High School None of the Above All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above Additional teacher at Harmony Hill for kindergarten to reduce class size to accommodate the learning needs of the students that did not attend pre- K during the COVID year.
-Curriculum- Aligned Enrichment Activities 27,000 □ Primar y ☑ Elemen tary □ Middle School □ High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above Fundations Reading Materials for our Elementary Buildings.
-Fundations program provides strategies for a comprehensive reading, spelling and handwriting program in grades Kindergarten, first grade, and second grade.
-This curriculum can serve all students in a Tier I intervention model (all students) and as a skill intervention at Tiers II and III for older students below grade level.
-Comprehensi ve After School Programming 26,951 Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Students None of the Above After School Tutoring Center at the middle school fo students to receive small group and individualized instruction by certified teachers.
-This program focuses on "spiraling back" and pre-teaching skills to assist students during their return to normalcy.
-Summer Learning and Enrichment Activities 4,308 Primar y Elemen tary Middle School High School All Students Students with Disabilities English Learners Students Experiencing Homelessness Students in Foster Care Migratory Students Students Involved with the Juvenile Justice System Other Underserved Summer Success Coordinator for our elementary program offerings.
-This certified educator will coordinate the direct instruction, curricular needs, data collection, and parent communication for our comprehensive elementary summer program.
+Planned Investment Grade Student Groups Detailed Description of Planned Intervention

+Intervention(s) (\$) Levels

+Served

+Activities □ Middle Students Experiencing handwriting program in grades Kindergarten, first

+School Homelessness grade, and second grade.
+This curriculum can serve

+□ High Students in Foster Care all students in a Tier I intervention model (all

+School Migratory Students students) and as a skill intervention at Tiers II and III

+Students Involved with the for older students below grade level.

+Juvenile Justice System

+Other Underserved Students

+None of the Above

+26,951 □ Primary All Students After School Tutoring Center at the middle school for

+Comprehensive Students with Disabilities students to receive small group and individualized

+After School Elementary English Learners instruction by certified teachers.
+This program

+Programming ☑ Middle Students Experiencing focuses on "spiraling back" and pre-teaching skills to

+School Homelessness assist students during their return to normalcy.

+□ High Students in Foster Care

+School Migratory Students

+Students Involved with the

+Juvenile Justice System

+Other Underserved Students

+None of the Above

+Summer 4,308 □ Primary All Students Summer Success Coordinator for our elementary

+Learning and Students with Disabilities program offerings.
+This certified educator will

+Enrichment Elementary English Learners coordinate the direct instruction, curricular needs,

+Activities □ Middle Students Experiencing data collection, and parent communication for our

+School Homelessness comprehensive elementary summer program.

+🗆 High □ Students in Foster Care

+School Migratory Students

+Students Involved with the

+Juvenile Justice System

+Other Underserved Students

+None of the Above